Skip to content

 Dances may be invoked through either Command or TrustChannel ingress paths.

 A dance is invoked when an ingress adapter, such as Commands or TrustChannels, calls the canonical executor with a Rust DanceInvocation typed reference wrapper.
 That wrapper contains the ordinary HolonReference to the DanceInvocation holon.
-The host binds that reference, resolves DanceInvocation.DanceName to the local DanceType, validates the invocation against the resolved dance contract, selects a DanceImplementation, executes it, and returns a DanceResponseReference or HolonError.
+The host binds that reference, resolves DanceInvocation.DanceName through the affording holon's effective afforded dances, validates the invocation against the resolved dance contract, selects a DanceImplementation, executes it, and returns a DanceResponseReference or HolonError.

 The supplied request holon is validated structurally against the resolved dance's declared request contract.
 It may reference a descriptor when one is available, but exact descriptor-holon identity is not the basis for accepting or rejecting the request.